BrianTang02/briantang02.github.io/_pages/about.md

 ---
 permalink: /
-title: "Academic Pages is a ready-to-fork GitHub Pages template for academic personal websites"
+title: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

+My name is Yuanchen Tang(唐元宸).
+I'm a senior(fourth-year undergraduate) student at Turing Class, [Peking University](www.pku.edu.cn).
-This is the front page of a website that is
+This is my personal page in progress.

 A data-driven personal website
 ======